Stop paying your jQuery tax

 I have nothing against using various loader, as long as the include lives in the footer

-Doug_Neiner about 12 years ago
+Doug_Neiner almost 13 years ago

 Doug_Neiner